grahampugh/erase-install/README.md

 There are a number of options that can be specified to automate this script further:

 1. `--erase` runs the `startosinstall` command with the `--eraseinstall` option to wipe the device.
-2. `--move` moved the macOS installer to `/Applications` if it isn't already there.
+2. `--move` moved the macOS installer to `/Applications` or to a specified path if it isn't already there.
 3. `--overwrite` deletes any existing downloaded installer and re-downloads it.

 ## Full list of Options:

+* Run the script with argument to check the available installers.
+This will download `installinstallmacos.py` and list the available updates, then stop.

+    ```
+    sudo bash erase-install.sh --list
+    ```

 * Run the script with no arguments to download the latest production installer.
 By default, this is stored in a DMG in the working directory of the `installinstallmacos.py` script.
-If an existing installer is found locally on the disk (either in the default location or in `/Applications`), and it is a valid installer (>10.13.4), it will not download it again.
+If an existing installer is found locally on the disk (either in the default location, or in `/Applications`), and it is a valid installer (>10.13.4), it will not download it again.

     ```
     sudo bash erase-install.sh